-The reason we work so hard as truck drivers is to drive home that serious scratch, the cheddar, the bones, you know…the dead presidents in our pockets—MONEY.
+The reason you work so hard as a truck driver is to take home that serious scratch, the cheddar, the bones, you know…the dead presidents in our pockets—MONEY.
 But how much money can you actually make behind the wheel?
 The answer isn’t always simple.
-Truck driving salaries depend on where you’re working, how much experience you have, and which company you’re hauling for.
-A lot of us may recall advertisements showcasing the earning potential of $100,000 a year, but is this realistic for truck driving?
-We’ll explore that below.
+Truck driver pay depends on where you’re working, how much experience you have, and which company you’re hauling for.
+A lot of us may recall advertisements showcasing the earning potential of $100,000 a year, but is this realistic for truck driver pay?
+Let’s find out!

-What is the Average Annual Income for Truck Driving?
+What is the Average Annual Income for Truck Driver Pay?

-So, when all things are considered, the average salary for truck drivers is $50,830 (as of September 2019.)
+So, when all things are considered, the average salary for truck drivers is $50,909 (as of June 2021.)
 However, that doesn’t take into account drivers who might not work full-time or compare the differences between independent drivers and company drivers.
-Therefore, the scale can generally range as low as $21,000 annual income all the way to as high as $82,000, according to ZipRecruiter.com.
+Therefore, the scale generally ranges from an annual income as low as $21,500 up to $82,000 according to ZipRecruiter.com.

 - Class A: $49,000